 Guernsey is an enchanting island in the Channel Islands Archipelago.
 Its favorable climate, welcoming culture, and stunning coastline draw in visitors from around the world.

 The island also has wonderful culinary traditions.
-Local dishes incorporate fresh seafood, dairy, and produce that are bountiful here.
+Guernsey’s cuisine incorporates fresh seafood, dairy, and produce that are bountiful here.

 Guernsey Bean Jar